custinsights/custinsights.github.io/README.md

 Moreover, decision trees, the building blocks of Random Forest, inherently consider interactions between variables when making split decisions.
 This feature enables the algorithm to capture complex relationships and interactions within the data, making Random Forest a versatile and powerful tool for our classification task.

+#### Neural Networks

+Neural networks are a class of machine learning algorithms inspired by the structure and function of the human brain.
+They consist of interconnected nodes, or neurons, organised into layers.
+In a typical feedforward neural network, information flows from the input layer through one or more hidden layers to the output layer.
+Each neuron in a layer receives input signals from the neurons in the previous layer, processes them using an activation function, and produces an output signal that is passed to the next layer.

+Neural networks are capable of learning complex patterns and relationships within data, making them well-suited for tasks such as classification, regression, and pattern recognition.
+During the training process, the network adjusts its parameters, or weights, through a process called backpropagation, in order to minimise the difference between its predictions and the true values in the training data.

+One of the key advantages of neural networks is their ability to automatically learn hierarchical representations of data, which allows them to capture intricate patterns and dependencies.
+Additionally, neural networks can generalise well to unseen data, making them robust and suitable for a wide range of applications.

+We have developed a Neural Network model due to its ability to model complex patterns and accommodate diverse data distributions.
+Neural Networks are particularly effective for classifying non-linearly separable data, making them an excellent choice for our dataset, which includes a wide range of customer behaviours and traits.
+By leveraging deep learning techniques, we aim to uncover intricate relationships within our data that simpler models might miss.

 #### Unsupervised Learning Algorithms

 #### K - Means